Gitta Connemann

 Gitta Connemann (born 10 May 1964) is a German lawyer and politician of the Christian Democratic Union (CDU) who has been serving as a member of the German Parliament since 2002.
 Since 2021, she has been serving as the chairwoman of MIT, the pro-business wing in the CDU/CSU.

+In addition to her work in parliament, Connemann has been serving as a Parliamentary State Secretary at the Federal Ministry for Economic Affairs and Energy (2025–2026) and at the Federal Ministry for Digital and State Modernisation (2026–present) in the government of Chancellor Friedrich Merz since 2025.

 Early life and career

 Born to a Dutch mother and a German father, Connemann grew up on a farm.
 From 1984 until 1990, she studied law at the University of Osnabrück and the Johannes Gutenberg University of Mainz.
 She worked at a law firm in Darmstadt from 1993 to 1995.
 She later practiced as an independent lawyer with her own firm, Rickes Connemann, in Leer.

 Political career

 Connemann has been serving as a member of the German Bundestag since the 2002 elections, succeeding Rudolf Seiters.
 She represents Unterems.
 Between 2005 and 2013, she served on the Committee on Labor and Social Affairs, where she was her parliamentary group's rapporteur on labor law.
 She was also a member of the Committee on Cultural Affairs and Media (2005-2009).
 From 2014 until 2015, she chaired the Committee on Food and Agriculture.
 She served as deputy chairperson of the CDU/CSU parliamentary group, under the leadership of successive chairs Volker Kauder (2015–2018) and Ralph Brinkhaus (2018–2021).

 In addition to her committee assignments, Connemann has been serving as deputy chairwoman of the German-Israeli Parliamentary Friendship Group since 2005.

 In the negotiations to form a coalition government under the leadership of Chancellor Angela Merkel following the 2017 federal elections, Connemann was part of the working group on municipalities and rural areas, led by Reiner Haseloff, Kurt Gribl and Michael Groschek.

 In 2021, Connemann announced her candidacy to succeed Carsten Linnemann as chair of MIT, the pro-business wing in the CDU/CSU; she won over Thomas Jarzombek.

 Since 2022, Connemann has been chairing – alongside Bernd Althusmann – a working group charged with drafting the CDU’s positions on energy policy.